inference-org/slforwmodeling/README.md

 >> git clone https://github.com/steevelaquitaine/slforwmodeling.git
 ```

-Set the path where you clone the package to (e.g., on your desktop)
+Set the path where you cloned the package to (e.g., on your desktop)
 ``` matlab
 >> package_path = '~/Desktop/slforwmodeling';
 ```